sgago/thestudyguide/algorithms/algorithms.md

 DFS is better at using less memory for wide graphs (graphs with large breadth of factors).
 Put another way, BFS stores the breadth of the graph as it searches.
 DFS is also better at finding nodes that are far away such as a maze exit.

 # Dynamic programming
 There's simply nothing "dynamic" about dynamic programming (DP).
 The name is a misnomer.
-These problems can be quite challenging to wrap your mind around at first.
+These problems can be quite challenging to wrap your mind around at first, if you're new.

 In DP, all you're trying to do is fill up a 1D or 2D array up with solutions to subproblems such that some slice element has the final solution to the entire problem in it.
 All the other elements will be solutions to subproblems.
-If the subproblem overlap, we'll need to pick the best solution.
+If the subproblem overlap, we'll need to pick the best solution and store that.

 A problem can be solved via dynamic programming (DP) if
 1. The problem can be divided into sub-problems
 2. The sub-problems from bullet 1 overlap

+TODO: These aren't tangible.
+Give examples.

 Ultimately, when solving DP problems, we're trying to develop the *recurrence relation* and it is critical.
 For example, the recurrence relation to tabulate any Fibonacci number into a `dp` memo is `dp[i] = dp[i - 1] + dp[i - 2]`.

+TODO: Fill in the numbers so readers don't have to!

 To be blunt, some recurrence relations just aren't obvious.
 Take finding the longest increasing subsequence (LIS).
 The recurrence relation from is `lis(i) = max(lis(i-1), lis(i-2) ... lis(0))` but only for `nums at i-1, i-2, ..., 0 < num at i`.
+You probably won't be able to guess it or just figure it out in your head.
+You're going to have to get your hands dirty and write stuff down.

-One of the easier ways to figure this out is just to write out your `dp` memo for every loop iteration for some example they give you.
+One of the easier ways to figure the reccurrence relation is to write out your `dp` memo for every loop iteration for some example they give you.

-For example, when I started to solve the longest increasing subsequence [here](./algorithms/problems/dynamic_programming/bottom_up/longest_increasing_subsequence/longest_increasing_subsequence_test.go), I wrote out the entire memo and gave myself some notes like:
+For example, when I started to solve the longest increasing subsequence [here](./algorithms/problems/dynamic_programming/bottom_up/longest_increasing_subsequence/longest_increasing_subsequence_test.go), I wrote out the entire memo with notes:

 ```
 1 1 1 _ 1 1 1 _ 1 1 1  <- Our initial dp memo
 1 2 1 _ 1 1 1 _ 1 1 1  <- 0 to 1 is a LIS of 2.